Learning to Recognize Dialect Features: Related Work

 \paragraph{Minimal pairs in NLP.} A distinguishing aspect of our approach is the use of minimal pairs rather than conventional labeled data.
-Minimal pairs are well known in natural language processing from the Winograd Schema, in which the referent for a pronoun is manipulated by changing a single word in the text~\cite{levesque2012winograd}.
-The Winograd Schema pairs are used for evaluation, but \newcite{kocijan2019surprisingly} show that fine-tuning on a related dataset of minimal pairs can improve performance on the Winograd Schema itself.
+Minimal pairs are well known in natural language processing from the Winograd Schema~\cite{levesque2012winograd}, which is traditionally used for evaluation, but \newcite{kocijan2019surprisingly} show that fine-tuning on a related dataset of minimal pairs can improve performance on the Winograd Schema itself.
 A similar idea arises in counterfactually-augmented data~\cite{kaushik2019learning} and contrast sets~\cite{gardner2020evaluating}, in which annotators are asked to identify the minimal change to an example that is sufficient to alter its label.
 However, those approaches use counterfactual examples to \emph{augment} an existing training set, while we propose minimal pairs as a replacement for large-scale labeled data.
 Minimal pairs have also been used to design controlled experiments and probe neural models' ability to capture various linguistic phenomena~\cite{gulordava2018colorless,ettinger2018assessing,futrell2019neural,gardner2020evaluating,schuster2020harnessing}.
 Finally, \newcite{liang2020alice} use contrastive explanations as part of an active learning framework to improve data efficiency.
-Our work shares the objective of \newcite{liang2020alice} to improve data efficiency, but is methodologically more similar to probing work that uses minimal pairs to represent specific linguistic features.
+Our work shares the objective of \newcite{liang2020alice} to improve data efficiency, but is methodologically closer to probing work that uses minimal pairs to represent specific linguistic features.